bakame-php/http-structured-fields/docs/ordered-maps.md

 setter methods:

-- `set` add an element at the end of the container if the key is new otherwise only the value is updated;
+- `add` add an element at the end of the container if the key is new otherwise only the value is updated;
 - `append` always add an element at the end of the container, if already present the previous value is removed;
 - `prepend` always add an element at the beginning of the container, if already present the previous value is removed;
-- `delete` to remove elements based on their associated keys;
+- `remove` to remove elements based on their associated keys;
 - `mergeAssociative` merge multiple instances of iterable structure as associative constructs;
 - `mergePairs` merge multiple instances of iterable structure as pairs constructs;